MLIS Curriculum – Core Courses

 ILS 508: User Services

-Planning, programming, implementation and evaluation of library and information services for a varieties of users.
+Planning, programming, implementation and evaluation of library and information services for a variety of users.
 Core course.
 3 credits.

 ILS 509: Management of Library and Information Agencies